Software

 Shutting Down / Logging Off of the Virtual Lab Environment

-Step 1: Sign out of the virtual machine.
+1. Sign out of the virtual machine.
 Click on the Windows Icon in the Toolbar, click on the person icon at the top of the menu that appears, and then select "Sign out".
 You will now see the home page of the SVSU Virtual Labs.

-Step 2: Sign out of the Virtual Labs web page.
+2. Sign out of the Virtual Labs web page.
 Click on your name in the top right of the Virtual Labs web page and then select Sign Out.
 There will now be a Microsoft page indicating to "Pick an account".
 You may now close your web browser.

-IMPORTANT
+IMPORTANT NOTE:

 SVSU Information Technology Services (ITS) provides access to home use software on personally-owned devices.
 Due to the complexities of personally-owned devices (their configurations, other software installed, and possible malware infections), ITS is not able to provide personal service of home devices.
 ITS will provide guidance and recommendations on how to troubleshoot personal computer issues.
 Most often, uninstalling previous versions of software and clearing temp files will mitigate many computer issues - including installing software.

-Software for Computer Labs Guideline
+Software for Computer Labs Guidelines

 • Curriculum-specific software that may be used alone or in conjunction with textbooks